What is Inherited Family Trauma?

 A Grounded Perspective

-Inherited family trauma is influenced by emotional, psychological, relational, biological, and social factors.
+Inherited family trauma is influenced by many emotional, psychological, biological, relational, and social factors.

-Family Constellations offers another lens for understanding how trauma, belonging, interruption, family roles, nervous system responses, and unconscious loyalty may continue influencing generations over time.
+Family Constellations offers another perspective for understanding how trauma, belonging, interrupted connection, family roles, and unconscious loyalty may continue influencing later generations.

 This perspective does not replace therapy, trauma treatment, psychological care, or medical support.

-It offers a systemic understanding of how trauma, belonging, interruption, family roles, and unconscious loyalty may continue influencing emotional life and relationships across generations.
+It offers a systemic lens for exploring how unresolved family experiences may continue shaping emotional life, relationships, and patterns across generations.

 Explore Further